 Each team may attempt up to four runs, using two drivers, limited to two runs for each driver.
+However based on the event condition organizing committee reserve the right to change the max number of attempts.

 D6.4 Skid-Pad Layout